msteffan/fundamentals/03_chapter/02_lesson.md

 * `45%6;`
 * `8 === 8.0;`
 * `"Hello" + " " + "World";`

-> You may have noticed that each of those lines ended in a `;` - in JavaScript, a semicolon is used to denote the end of a line.
-These are required in order for the code to actually execute!

 ## Expressions
 So, what happens when we bring several of these operators and values together?